FAQ

 7. Ethereum verifies the aggregated signatures and changes the state of the batch to verified.

-How can I verify proofs in Aligned?
+How can I verify proofs using Aligned's stack?

 Can you provide an estimate of Aligned’s savings?